nallison/GTODocTest/docs/Tips.md

 ## "GNZ tracking working" message on flights before launch

-Once a flight is entered, and before it is launched, GTO will display the "GNZ tracking working" message if it is receiving tracking positions from the [Gliding New Zealand tracking system](https://gliding.net.nz/tracking)
+Once a flight is entered, and before it is launched, GTO will display the "GNZ tracking working" message tracking positions are being received for this glider from [Gliding New Zealand tracking system](https://gliding.net.nz/tracking)

 ![GNZ Tracking Working](./assets/images/GTO_GNZ_Tracking_Working.png)